ContextMapper/contextmapper.github.io/_docs/reverse-engineering/reverse-engineering.md

 The _risk management context_ is currently not detected, since a strategy on the basis of Node.js is not available yet.

-The following piece of code is all which is needed to generate the context map with our library:
+The following piece of code is all that is needed to generate the context map with our discovery library:

 ```java
 public class LakesideMutualContextMapDiscoverer {